Ayanghosh-agno/AI-GARAGE/README.md

 3. To make a different segment in the app where the admin can check the history of the captured image along with the date and time.

 4. Implementing a setting section for the system to train the face and the admin's vehicle number plate to make it super convenient.

+5. Predicting best car over a given price range of the admin.

 ## Contributor<a name="Authors"></a>
 * Ayan Ghosh- 3rd Year Under-Graduate Student in University Institute of Technology, Burdwan [*See Linkedin*](https://www.linkedin.com/in/ayan-ghosh-4743841a1/)